EmotionLab/EmoRec-EEG/content/en/_index.md

 ## News

+2024/07/09: The baselines against which participants should test their models are now reported on the Challenge page.

 2024/05/06: The rules regarding hyper-parameter tuing were specified and can be viewed on the Challenge page.

 2024/04/15: The full-paper format has been changed and is now allowed to contain unlimited references.